-Learning an additional language can often feel like hard work but it doesn't have to be.
-Treat it like any other skill that you are good at: learn how to use it, and then practise.
-The more you practise the better you will become.
+Learning an additional language can often feel like hard work.
+It does not have to be.
+All you need to do is treat it like any other skill that you are good at: learn how to use it, and then practise.